New Student Registration

 On-Campus Living Requirements

 Students enrolled in nine or more credit hours are required to live in college residence halls their first two semesters.
 Exceptions are freshmen age 21 or over; freshmen who are married or are single parents with custody of child(ren); students who have completed two semesters of full-time credit at Northwest College or another college/university; and freshmen who are living at home with parents or legal guardians full time.
 Exemptions must be applied for and approved by the Housing Office.
 Students enrolled in less than nine credit hours are eligible to live in campus housing if space is available.
-Students who have children or minors living with them should explore housing options at Trapper Village Main or Trapper Village West.
+Students who have children or minors living with them should explore housing options at Trapper Village West.

 Residence Hall Facilities

 Residence halls are furnished and provide lounges, laundry facilities, computer labs, in-room wireless Internet, free parking, and expanded basic cable TV.
 Each hall is managed by a Resident Director with help from student Resident Assistants.
 Programs through the Residence Life Office promote student development as well as safety and security awareness.